 - Tap water

-How to make a homemade no knead loaf of bread
+How to make no knead Dutch oven bread

 - Combine flour, yeast, and salt in a large bowl